secretstartups/handbook/customer-success/product-usage-data/using-product-usage-data-in-gainsight/index.html.md

 ## Vision

-To align to our GitLab values of Efficiency, Results, Transparency, and Iteration, Product Usage Data will be accessible in:
+To align to our GitLab values of Efficiency, Results, Transparency, and Iteration, Product Usage Data is intended to:

+1. **License utilization**: Assist the customer in determining how well utilized licenses are, how they could be used, and assess their future needs
+1. **Verify outcomes**: Track the customer's top-level objectives to usage data
+1. **Ascertain use case adoption**: Understand which product use cases the customer has adopted, which ones are in progress, and how to assist the customer with their goals

+These outcomes will lead to greater retention and customer growth.

+Product Usage Data will be accessible in:

 1. Short-term: Our GTM systems (Salesforce, Gainsight, and Marketo) to enable effective outcomes by supporting the customer where _they_ are at in their customer journey
 1. Short-term: GitLab accessible dashboards (Sisense) for high level overviews and trend analyses